 Why should I feed 10 Minute Beet®?

 10 Minute Beet is a convenient and safe feed with an excellent nutrient profile for horses.
 It contains highly digestible fibre which gives the horse a natural slow release of energy throughout the digestive process.
 It is low in both sugar and starch.
 It’s palatable and aids rehydration due to the water is absorbs whilst being soaked.
-Furthermore, 10 Minute Beet has a natural probiotic effect in the gut and aids the digestion of hay in the diet.

 How does 10 Minute Beet® soak so quickly compared to regular sugar beet nuts?